FarahIbrar/aws-random-quote-generator/videos/README.md

-# Gifs for AWS random quote generator can be found here!
+# Videos for AWS random quote generator can be found here!